As Canada nears zero COVID-19 deaths, officials fear reopening spike, U.S. risk

 Canadian provinces, most of them with right-leaning governments that normally oppose Liberal Prime Minister Justin Trudeau, have been working closely with Ottawa, in a coordinated approach to the outbreak.

-In the U.S., the response has been politicized with Republican President U.S. Donald Trump attacking opponents at the state and city level.
+In the United States, the response has been politicized with Republican President Donald Trump attacking opponents at the state and city level.
 Critics also complained the White House did a poor job of helping distribute crucial equipment.
-L2N2EL11N

 "They've been reckless.
 They moved forward too quickly," Ontario Premier Doug Ford told reporters on Tuesday as the province gears up for its third and final stage of reopening .

-The two nations have banned non-essential land travel since mid-March but pressure is building on Trudeau from Canadian business leaders and U.S. lawmakers to loosen restrictions.
-Polls show a large majority of Canadians, and provincial leaders, want the border to remain closed.
+The two nations have banned non-essential land travel since mid-March, but pressure is building on Trudeau from Canadian business leaders and U.S. lawmakers to loosen restrictions.
+Opinion polls show a large majority of Canadians, and provincial leaders, want the border to remain closed.

+Air Canada AC.TOon Wednesday urged the Canadian government in a statement to replace quarantine restrictions on travelers from countries with a low COVID-19 risk with alternatives to curb the spread of the virus, although the carrier "is not proposing relaxing the U.S. border restrictions at this time."

 This month, at least five incoming flights from cities in Florida, Texas and North Carolina had passengers with confirmed coronavirus cases aboard, according to Canadian government data.